Build your own

 Note: this quiz is for educational purposes only and will not diagnose perimenopause.

-The first step is to understand the symptoms of the perimenopause, and our quiz will help with that.
+The first step is to understand the symptoms of perimenopause, and our quiz will help with that.
 The next step is to understand how your hormones fluctuate across your menstrual cycle.

 As women go through perimenopause their levels of ovarian response hormones – oestrogen and progesterone – slowly decline, while their levels of the two control hormones – follicle-stimulating hormone (FSH) and luteinising hormone (LH) – increase.